 From determining potential deductions to figuring out how much we should put in our registered retirement savings plans (RRSP) or tax-free savings accounts (TFSA), tax season already brings up more than its fair share of thorny questions.
-And recent changes to tax rules may have left many Canadian homeowners even more confused.
-But fortunately, complying with the new rules doesn’t have to be complicated.
+And changes to tax rules may have left many Canadian homeowners even more confused.
+But fortunately, complying with the rules doesn’t have to be complicated.

 Here’s what you need to know about the changes to the principal residence exemption (PRE) rules so you can rest easy this tax season.